ices-taf/doc/rules.md

 - `install_github`
 - `install.packages`
 - `process.bib`
-- `taf.bootstrap`
+- `taf.boot`

-(d) All text files that have non-ASCII characters must be encoded as UTF-8:
+(b) All text files that have non-ASCII characters must be encoded as UTF-8:

 - `enc.latin1`

-(e) Each TAF script should only write to its corresponding directory:
+(c) Each TAF script should only write to its corresponding directory:

 - `data.R` writes to `data`
 - `model.R` writes to `model`